Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach

 The details of search space partitioning is explained in Section \ref{sec:space-part}. \item \textbf{Step \circled{2}}: The local optimizer randomly samples a set of candidate points within the trust region and calculates the modified acquisition function values based on the trained surrogate model and partition-based scores. \item \textbf{Step \circled{3}}: The candidate with the highest adapted acquisition function value is selected for objective function evaluation, and the new observation is added to the history dataset. \end{itemize}

-The key components of HiBO mentioned in the procedure above will be explained in the following sections.
+The key components of HiBO mentioned in the procedure above will be explained in the following subsections.

-\section{Global-level Navigator: Adaptive Search Space Partitioning}
+\subsection{Global-level Navigator: Adaptive Search Space Partitioning}

-This section presents the design of our global-level navigator, which recursively and adaptively partitions the search space with machine learning techniques and evaluates the sampling potential of partitions balancing exploration and exploitation.
-We intuitively describe the \textbf{\textit{sampling potential}} of a search space partition as the potential of sampling high-performing data points within this partition in the following sections.